-Eighteenth-Century English Grammars (ECEG)
+Eighteenth-Century English Grammars database (ECEG)

-For more information contact María Esther Rodríguez-Gil & Nuria Yáñez-Bouza.
+For more information contact Nuria Yáñez-Bouza.

 We warmly thank Massimo Sturiale (University of Catania, Sicily) for his excellent organisation of the Second International Conference of New Perspectives on Prescriptivism (April 2006) – not only because it was an intellectually inspiring and socially enjoyable event, but also and mainly because it was there where this project took off.

 ECEG was first presented at the Third International Conference of Late Modern English (Leiden, 31 August – 1 September 2007).
-We would like to thank the audience and, especially, Ingrid Tieken-Boon van Ostade and Joan Beal for comments and suggestions.
+We would like to thank the audience and, especially, Ingrid Tieken-Boon van Ostade and Joan C. Beal for comments and suggestions.

 Special thanks go as well to Robin C. Alston for his interest in the project, for generously sharing his data before publication and, above all, for his indefatigable efforts and diligent work over forty years.

 In 1989, Charles Jones described the Late Modern English period as the "Cinderella of English historical linguistic study" (1989: 279), referring to the little scholarly attention given to the eighteenth and nineteenth centuries.
 In recent years, however, this two-century period has received increasing attention, especially the eighteenth century and, more precisely, the eighteenth-century grammatical tradition (see Pérez-Guerra et al. 2007: 11-24).
-Since new research trends demand an update of the resources available to the growing research community, the time seems to be right for the ECEG-database.
-ECEG presents itself as a new data source in electronic format which contains up-to-date bibliographic information about eighteenth-century English grammars and biographical information about the grammar-writers.
+Since new research trends demand an update of the resources available to the growing research community, the time seemed to be right for the ECEG-database.
+ECEG was presented as a new data source in electronic format which contains up-to-date bibliographic information about eighteenth-century English grammars and biographical information about the grammar-writers.